-For 2019, upon the recommendation of Meridian Compensation Partners, LLC ("Meridian"), the MDCC's new independent advisor, the MDCC intends to update Synchrony's peer group to include more data processors and consumer finance companies (Santander Consumer USA Holdings, Fidelity National Information Services, Alliance Data Systems, Fiserv, and Total System Services) and eliminate banks with limited consumer focus (i.e., The PNC Financial Services Group, Inc. and Comerica Incorporated).
-As a result, the list of peer companies for 2019, as set forth below, better reflects our business model.
+For 2019, upon the recommendation of Meridian Compensation Partners, LLC ("Meridian"), the MDCC's new independent advisor, the MDCC updated Synchrony's peer group to include more data processors and consumer finance companies (Santander Consumer USA Holdings, Fidelity National Information Services, Alliance Data Systems, Fiserv, and Total System Services) and eliminate banks with limited consumer focus to help balance the mix of peers across the industry (i.e., The PNC Financial Services Group, Inc. and Comerica Incorporated).
+As a result, the list of peer companies used to set pay levels for 2019, as set forth below, better reflects our business model.